 THIS EVENT IS CPD CERTIFIED

-Sessions will focus on the priorities for implementing the National Stroke Programme which has been developed by NHS England and the Stroke Association to support and meet the delivery of ambitions within the NHS Long Term Plan.
+Stakeholders and policymakers will discuss the implementation of the National Stroke Programme, which has been developed by NHS England and the Stroke Association.

 - Reducing variation and improving training for the stroke workforce.

-- Priorities for implementing the National Stroke Programme - rehabilitation pilots, local systems and service improvement;
+- Implementing the National Stroke Programme - rehabilitation pilot sites, local systems, and service improvement;

-- Prevention, personalised care, the role of National Stroke Delivery Networks and the NHS Long Term Plan;
+- Prevention, personalised care, the role of Integrated Stroke Delivery Networks, and the NHS Long Term Plan;

-- Achieving national targets through local delivery - next steps for improving stroke care in England; and
+- Achieving national targets through local delivery - improving stroke care in England; and